Guess How Much I Love You

 Guess How Much I Love You is a British children's book written by Sam McBratney and illustrated by Anita Jeram, published in 1994, in the United Kingdom by Walker Books and in 1995, in the United States by its subsidiary Candlewick Press.
 The book was a 1996 ALA Notable Children's Book.
-According to its publishers, in addition to the ALA award and numerous other awards, it has sold more than 43 million copies worldwide and been published in 57 languages.
+In addition to the ALA award and numerous other awards, it has sold more than 43 million copies worldwide and been published in 57 languages.

-Based on a 2007 online poll, the National Education Association in the U.S. listed the book as one of its "Teachers' Top 100 Books for Children."
+Based on a 2007 online poll, the National Education Association in the U.S. listed the book as one of its "Teachers' Top 100 Books for Children".
 Guess How Much I Love You has been published in several different formats, suitable for children from age 1½ to 8.
-Then, in 2011, the book was adapted as a television cartoon show in the U.S.
+In 2011, the book was adapted as a television cartoon show in the U.S.

 Plot summary

 Guess How Much I Love You follows the story of two hares, Big Nutbrown Hare and Little Nutbrown Hare.
 It does not state that they are father and son, but it is implied.
 Little Nutbrown Hare asks Big Nutbrown Hare the question, "Guess how much I love you?".
 The book continues as the two use larger and larger measures to quantify how much they love each other.